Skip to main content

 What is the project?

 Black students experience lower attainment in key engineering subjects of maths and physics compared to their white counterparts and are less likely to achieve a 2.1 or 1st class degree outcome.
-This contributes to subsequent under-representation in engineering careers, as highlighted by the Hamilton Commission Report, a report launched by Sir Lewis Hamilton which explores the barriers to the recruitment and progression of Black people within UK motorsport and STEM careers, which start in early life and in education.
+This contributes to subsequent under-representation in STEM careers, as highlighted by the Hamilton Commission Report, a report launched by Sir Lewis Hamilton which explores the barriers to the recruitment and progression of Black people within UK motorsport and STEM careers, which start in early life and in education.

 Who is involved?